legoaggelos/WeatherApp/README.md

 # WeatherApp
 A simple weather app to get the temperatures for today in Athens and Crete.
+Made with javafx and java 21.